 Mr Davison’s early training includes boyhood piano lessons from Wesley Howl in Tulsa, Oklahoma, and subsequent organ studies with Philip E. Baker at Highland Park United Methodist Church in Dallas, Texas.
 He is a Dean’s Scholar graduate in Organ Performance from Boston University (MusM and MusB, magna cum laude) where he received primary tutelage from the late Dr Max B. Miller and pursued concentrated studies in theory and composition with Dr Marjorie Merryman.
 Mr Davison is a recipient of the Associate Certificate from the American Guild of Organists (AAGO), and is an inductee of Pi Kappa Lambda, the National Music Honor Society.

-In addition to his compositional endeavours, and his duties as the Organist and Choirmaster of Saint Francis Episcopal Church in Potomac, Maryland, Mr Davison remains active as a solo and collaborative keyboard artist.
+In addition to his compositional endeavours, he serves as the Organist and Choirmaster of Saint Francis Episcopal Church in Potomac, Maryland.

 "Persuasive ... imaginative and polished ... sumptuous and engaging."

 "Seductive and spirited ... smooth, flexible and clear, allowing the music to shine from within."

 "Breathtaking and exquisite ... exactly the kind of rewarding challenge singers love best."

 The Journal of the Association of Anglican Musicians

 "Glowing harmonies and graceful melodies ... burgeons thrillingly ... much substantial music on this disc."

 "A deep understanding of a sacred text, which informs his writing.
 There is an uncluttered, harmonic appeal to his writing ... imaginative [and] stunning."

 "Hauntingly beautiful ... an almost glassy and ethereal

 sense to the words.
 Overall, a very polished recording of some beautiful music."